 The main production company, or any person authorised by it, may apply.
 The grant recipient must be a Norwegian SPV registered as a limited liability company, or a company from within the EEA with a branch registered in Norway.

-The program cap is defined by the state budget.
-In 2017 the Ministry of Culture has set aside NOK 56 million (subject to parliamentary approval).
+In 2017 the Ministry of Culture has set aside NOK 56 million for the incentive programme.

 If there are more requests made than there are funds available, the selection will be made based on the following key criteria: